projectcalico/calico/master/security/tutorials/kubernetes-policy-basic.md

 This was just a simple example of the Kubernetes NetworkPolicy API and how Calico can secure your Kubernetes cluster.
 For more information on network policy in Kubernetes, see the [Kubernetes user-guide](http://kubernetes.io/docs/user-guide/networkpolicies/).

-For a slightly more detailed demonstration of policy, check out the [stars demo](stars-policy).
+For a slightly more detailed demonstration of policy, check out the [Kubernetes policy demo](kubernetes-policy-demo/kubernetes-demo).